Curtain Antennas

 Going to 14 MHz we have:

-We now have negative gain over a dipole.
-The antenna is about -3 dBd on 14 MHz, or half the radiated power of a regular dipole!
+On 20 meters, this antenna shows negative gain over a dipole.
+The antenna gain is about -3 dBd on 14 MHz, or half the radiated power of a regular dipole!
+On 20-meters, gain of the "20 through 10 meter" transposed feed lazy-H is much less than a regular dipole.

-Let's expand the spacing and look at 28 MHz again:
+The article also suggested using wider spacing with transposed feed.
+Let's expand the spacing and look at 28 MHz once more:

-Wider spacing without an element length change results in 3.6 dBd gain, about .2 dB gain increase over 1/2 wave spacing.
-We now have higher angle lobes, a result of incorrect phasing, but we did gain something on 28 MHz with wider spacing.
+Wider spacing, without an element length change, results in 3.6 dBd gain.
+This is about 0.2 dB gain increase over 1/2 wave spacing.
+We now have higher angle lobes, a result of incorrect phasing, but gain did slightly increase on 28 MHz with wider spacing.

-If we change the same expanded spacing antenna to a suggested EDZ version we have:
+If we change the same expanded spacing antenna to the EDZ (extended double Zepp) element version suggested in the article we have:

 Upper element left current maximum and phase